confluentinc/cli/pkg/output/README.md

 ## User-Facing Strings

-User-facing strings appear in command and flag descriptions, examples, and error messages and should be formatted consistently.
+User-facing strings appear in command descriptions, flag descriptions, examples, and error messages.
+They should be formatted consistently throughout the CLI.

 1. If the string contains a CLI command or flag, it must be formatted with backticks.
 ```